sieu-n/awesome-modular-pytorch-lightning/README.md

 ## Timeline

+- 220517 | Create object detection dataset.
+- 220517 | Implementation of ResNet-D and PreAct-ResNet.
 - 220508 | Working version of the repository on `Image Classification`.
 - 220504 | Create repository!
 Start of `awesome-modular-pytorch-lightning`.